Cycling Thailand – Ultimate Guide & 2 SAUCY Itineraries

 Hat Wanakon National Park

-An off-the-beaten-path marine park, situated on a slender coastal plain which stretches from the mountains of Tennessarim to the Gulf.
+An off-the-beaten-path marine park, situated on a slender coastal plain that stretches from the mountains of Tennessarim to the Gulf.

 The deposits are of quaternary origin and consist of layers of material laid down in horizontal beds that are predominantly quartz and sandstone.
 These deposits can be clearly seen forming the cliffs surrounding Makha Bay.